jaelyontway/tactile_module/README.md

 # Tactile Module

-Multimodal PyTorch components for predicting grasping force from synchronized vision and tactile sensor traces.
+Multimodal PyTorch components for predicting gripper action chunks from synchronized dual-camera vision and tactile sensor traces.
 The package ships a reusable transformer architecture and a self-contained training script that can run either on synthetic dummy data or on a custom dataset that matches the expected interface.

 ## Features
+- **Dual-camera input**: Processes both left and right wrist camera images for richer visual context
+- **Action chunking**: Predicts multiple future gripper deltas (default: 10 steps) instead of a single value
-- Pretrained DINOv3 image encoder (via Hugging Face Transformers) that emits ViT patch tokens ready for fusion.
+- Pretrained DINOv3 image encoder (via Hugging Face Transformers) that emits ViT patch tokens ready for fusion
-- Tactile encoder that summarizes 500×6 sensor sequences into the same embedding space.
+- Tactile encoder that summarizes temporal sensor sequences (default: 50×6) into the same embedding space
-- Transformer fusion block with a regression head that predicts a single force value.
+- Transformer fusion block with a regression head that predicts action chunks
-- Training harness (`train_force_dummy.py`) that demonstrates data loading, logging with Weights & Biases (optional), and checkpointing.
+- Training harness (`train_force_dummy.py`) that demonstrates data loading, logging with Weights & Biases (optional), and checkpointing

 ## Installation
 ```bash